arshimtiaz/portfolio/arshimtiazportfolio/content/posts/virtual-vehicle-lab/index.md

 cansend vcan0 123#AABBCCDDEEFF
 ```

 If it doesn't output anything, congratulations!
 You've sent your first CAN frame using Linux!

-But... how do we know that it got send?
+But... how do we know that it got sent?
 We can use `candump`, which continuously listens for any CAN messages being transmitted on the bus you specify to it as an argument.

 ```
 candump vcan0
 ```

-While this is running, send the example CAN frame from another terminal again.
+While this is running, send the example CAN frame with `cansend` from another terminal again.
 This time, you'll see it pop up on the listener as a properly formatted CAN frame:

 ```sh
 vcan0  123   [6]  AA BB CC DD EE FF